Quit Playing Games (with My Heart): Critical reception

-AllMusic editor Stephen Thomas Erlewine wrote that the "slick production adds luster to the singles "Quit Playin' Games (With My Heart)" and "As Long as You Love Me", making them as irresistible as teen pop can be."
+AllMusic editor Stephen Thomas Erlewine wrote that the "slick production adds luster to the singles 'Quit Playin' Games (With My Heart)' and 'As Long as You Love Me', making them as irresistible as teen pop can be."
 Larry Flick from Billboard noted that the song "cruises at a sweet jeep/funk pace, leaving plenty of room for a romantic lead vocal and layers of smooth harmonies."
 Can't Stop the Pop commented, "This is very much the archetypal Backstreet Boys mid-tempo, which laid the groundwork for many of their subsequent hits. [...]
-It expertly weaves together a distinctive guitar melody with shimmering ‘90s pop production (and a pseudo-R&B beat) to create a song that glistens with a halcyon sunniness from start to finish.
+It expertly weaves together a distinctive guitar melody with shimmering '90s pop production (and a pseudo-R&B beat) to create a song that glistens with a halcyon sunniness from start to finish.
 Cheiron would refine and evolve the formula in the years that followed, but here we have it in its purest form.
 And it is terrific."

-Greg Kot from Chicago Tribune said that on "Quit Playing Games (With My Heart)" and "As Long As You Love Me", "the boys embodied teen-dream vulnerability."
-A reviewer from Music Week rated the song three out of five, viewing it as "a warm, mid-tempo, but somewhat unexceptional, R&B number.
+Greg Kot from Chicago Tribune said that on 'Quit Playing Games (With My Heart)' and 'As Long As You Love Me', "the boys embodied teen-dream vulnerability."
+A reviewer from Music Week gave the song three out of five, viewing it as "a warm, mid-tempo, but somewhat unexceptional, R&B number.
 A fourth big UK hit beckons."
 Gerald Martinez from New Sunday Times described it as "bittersweet".
-People Magazine called it a "peppy" ballad, noting that "despite a tinge of melancholy in the group's harmonies, one can't help smiling."
+People Magazine named it a "peppy" ballad, noting that "despite a tinge of melancholy in the group's harmonies, one can't help smiling."
 Bob Waliszewski of Plugged In said that on the song, "the singer longs to return to days before insensitivity and manipulation threatened to destroy the friendship."
-Polish magazine Porcys listed it at number 96 in their ranking of "100 Singles 1990-1999", calling it a "clever" ballad.

-Variations

-Original version

-The original recording of the song features Brian Littrell singing both verses.
-This version was featured on the early release of their 1996 debut album and is featured on the 1997 debut US album.

-Single version

-A year and half after it was recorded, Max Martin was flown to London in August 1996 to re-record the second verse with Nick Carter at Battery Studios.
-This version was added to the later pressings of their 1996 international debut album and on the 1998 re-release of the US debut album.
-This is the version that was released as a single.

-Italian version

-There is also an Italian version of this song, titled "Non Puoi Lasciarmi Così", included in the Italian release of the international debut album.
-The lead vocals of the first two verses are sung by Kevin Richardson and Howie Dorough.

-Modern Talking

-"Don't Play with My Heart", a song from Modern Talking's 1998 album Back for Good, closely resembles this song.